About the villages

 Thanks to the extensive cycling route network in Belgium and the Netherlands, you can create your own cycling route using junctions that are indicated in both directions.
 This way, you can decide which direction you want to go and how long your ride will be.
 Why not, during your bike ride, take a ferry to the other side of the river Meuse?
 That way, cross-border cycling in the RivierPark Maasvallei becomes hassle-free.
 Junction 19 is located right next to the ferry in Grevenbicht.

-The cycling maps that belong to this network are available at all branches of VVV Zuid-Limburg.
+The cycling maps that belong to this network are available at all branches of Visit Zuid-Limburg.
 Or order the cycling map 'RivierPark Maasvallei' directly via the webshop of ‘Wandelen in Limburg’.

 - Obbicht castle